steven-haddix/kenny-loggins/README.md

 ## Usage

+To use Kenny Loggins in your project, you need to
+]
+- configure 1 or more appenders
+- get a logger instance
+- pass the event/data/info you wish to be logged to the logger

 ### Configuration

 - Appender configuration order matters, as priority is top to bottom.
 - Only the first matching appender will be applied.
+-- Names can use wildcards.
-- Appender patterns are regex patterns.
+-- Appender patterns are regex patterns.
 - Level dictates the minimum log threshold for the appender to output a message.
 - **globals** are attributes that get applied to every appender message.